 Yes.
 According to 34 CFR § 300.321(a)(5), at least one member should be "an individual who can interpret the instructional implications of evaluation results."
 Students who are English Learners receiving ESL instruction are administered the ACCESS for ELs language proficiency assessment annually.
 Data from that assessment can inform instruction, support the development of IEP goals, and inform the process of English Language acquisition as developmentally appropriate.
 ESL teacher input provides essential guidance to the IEP team related to the process of second language acquisition, parent communication, cultural responsiveness, and reduction of a language barrier.
-The ESL teacher knows the student's strengths, needs, and learning style, as well as the interpretations of the assessment results and present levels of performance.
-In addition, the ESL teacher may fulfill the IEP team member requirement of having a person: (1) with knowledge about general education curriculum, ESL programs, and ESL instruction, (2) to interpret the instructional implications of evaluation results and (3) with knowledge or special expertise regarding the child.
+The ESL teacher knows the student's strengths, needs, and learning style, as well as the interpretations of the assessment of having a person: (1) with knowledge about general education curriculum, ESL programs, and ESL instruction, (2) to interpret the instructional implications of evaluation results and (3) with knowledge or special expertise regarding the child.